India, Brazil fuel surge in COVID-19 cases, deaths in world

 Canada has administered 7.8 million doses with 17.1% of its population getting at least one shot.

-But Canada's daily cases per million is 180, compared with the U.S., which is at 196, down from 700 in January.
+But Canada's daily cases per million is 180, compared with the United States, which is at 196, down from 700 in January.

 "We've been somewhat blind to our overall performance internationally because we're sitting right next door to the United States and the disaster that clearly was their experience during this pandemic," Ontario Hospital Association president Anthony Dale told the National Post.